-I’ve chosen to make 1914 vegan lentil cutlets and sausages, which is published in One Hundred Meatless Dishes.
-The recipe is like a vegan lentil croquettes recipe of today.
+I chose to make 1914 vegan lentil cutlets and sausages published in One Hundred Meatless Dishes.
+Vegan lentil cutlets are like vegan lentil croquettes of today.

 - 1 cup lentils

 Soak lentils overnight, cook for 20 to 30 minutes with enough water, and strain if necessary.
 Add onion, tomato paste, sunflower seeds, salt and pepper.
 Puree all together in a blender till smooth.
 Thicken the dough with flour and breadcrumbs, and optional one egg (but the egg isn’t necessary for the dough to hold together).

 Shape the dough into croquettes or ‘cutlets’ and roll in the breadcrumbs (for a vegan version), or egg and breadcrumbs.